Frequently Asked Questions

-Through a broad range of activities – including swimming, horseback riding, adaptive sports and recreation, creative arts and crafts, performing arts and nature studies in the summer as well as outdoor adventures and group ski trips in the winter and spring – campers develop social skills as well as independence and confidence.
+Through a broad range of activities – including swimming, adaptive sports and recreation, creative arts and crafts, performing arts and nature studies in the summer – campers develop social skills as well as independence and confidence.
 During their stay children have that lights-out giggle so typical of our experience growing up, and when they return many parents are surprised at what they can do, from independently choosing their clothes for the day to tying their shoes or brushing their teeth without assistance.

 What specific disabilities is Camp Paivika equipped to address?

 We are staffed and equipped for those with special needs including, but not limited to:

 - Developmental Delay